 Conclusion

 Move your phone charger to the kitchen tonight.
-Start with one physical boundary—whether that is swapping your phone alarm for the Loftie or trading TikTok for the Kindle Paperwhite.
-Reclaiming your sleep architecture doesn’t require a weekend retreat; it just requires getting the glowing rectangle out of your bedroom.
+Start by swapping your phone alarm for a dedicated device like the Hatch or Loftie.
+Reclaiming your sleep architecture begins the moment you banish the glowing rectangle from your bedroom.

 I tried some digital detox products from this guide, and WOW!
 The sleep mask was a game changer, but I still struggle with nighttime anxiety.
 Any suggestions for that? ????